austin-mroz/SMORES/plan.md

 	1. weighted and unweighted sterimol parameters (L, B1, B2) will be validated/compared with those presented by DBStep and wSterimol [3]
 3. electric field-based sterimol parameters will be used to parameterize the catalytic examples in [1]

-To accomlish this we will develop a multi-step workflow, as follows:
-1.

 # Outline
 Here, we describe the implementation of varying steric metrics evaluated at the STREUSEL surface.
 This work merely presents an